skellix/Simple-Scripts/README.md

 ==============

-Simple Scripts is a stack-oriented programming language that runs in the java virtual machine. for a simple tutorial look [here](https://github.com/skellix/Simple-Scripts/wiki)
+Simple Scripts is a stack-oriented programming language that runs in the java virtual machine.
+For a simple tutorial look [here](https://github.com/skellix/Simple-Scripts/wiki/Tutorial) Click [here](https://github.com/skellix/Simple-Scripts/wiki) to view the wiki